lepronet85/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 - If m_a and m_b can’t be multiplied: raise a ValueError exception with the message m_a and m_b can't be multiplied

 - You are not allowed to import any module

+## 7. Lazy matrix multiplication

+Write a function that multiplies 2 matrices by using the module NumPy

+To install it: pip3 install numpy==1.15.0

+- Prototype: def lazy_matrix_mul(m_a, m_b):
+- Test cases should be the same as 100-matrix_mul but with new exception type/message